sterin501/queryAndParamExtractor/README.md

 # queryAndParamExtractor

-This used to extract the queries and parameters from query.log .
-After extracting the query , it can run to the neo4j server .
+This is used to extract the queries and parameters from the query.log.
+After extracting the query, it can be run on the Neo4j server. .
-Tab is used for spliting the query.It might not work the file which created by copy pasting
+Tab ("\t")  is used to split the query.
+However, it might not work with the file that was created  by copy-pasting

 Usage